andrewlee1030/ClusterXRD/README.md

     k_clusters = 4 # number of intial clusters
     input_dir = 'path/to/your/histograms'
-    filename_suffix = '.csv'
-    n_clustering_rounds = 10 # max number of clustering loops to get optimal number of clusters
+    filename_suffix = '.csv' # trailing string that is shared among all histogram filenames n_clustering_rounds = 10 # max number of clustering iterations

     ezCluster(k_clusters,input_dir,filename_suffix,n_clustering_rounds)

-### More advanced use cases
+### Advanced usage

-You can adjust how the clustering tool works on a more granular level by adjusting each function defined in the **clusterXRD** class within **clusterXRD.py**.
+You can adjust clustering behavior on a more granular level by modifying the functions defined in the **clusterXRD** class within **clusterXRD.py**.

+The only requirements are for the following functions to be called in order:

+ 1. Initialize the clusterXRD class
+ 2. split_histograms
+ 3. find_peaks / find_peaks_parallelized_wrapper
+ 4. plot_split_data
+ 5. calculate_features
+ 6. scale_features
+ 7. perform_clustering
+ 8. get_cluster_similarities
+ 9. underclustering_analysis
+ 10. overclustering_analysis
+ 11. clustering_convergence_check
+ 12. repeat steps 7 through 11 in order as many times as needed